 - Only move heat from inside the building to outside, and they need the energy to do this.
 So they have a net heating effect, leading to urban heat islands.

 - Often cause CO2 and greenhouse gas emissions.

 The resulting performance makes it highly promising for PDRC.
-A precursor solution of the polymer (e.g., P(VdF-HFP)) and non-solvent (e.g., water) in a solvent (e.g. acetone) is prepared.
-We apply a film of the solution onto a substrate and dry it in air.
+A precursor solution of the polymer (e.g., P(VdF-HFP)) and non-solvent (e.g., water) in a solvent (e.g., acetone) is prepared.
+Next, one applies a film of the solution onto a substrate and dries it in the air.
 The rapid evaporation of the volatile solvent causes the polymer to phase-separate from the non-solvent, which forms micro- and nanodroplets.
 Eventually, the non-solvent also evaporates, leaving a porous polymer coating that acts as the cooling film.

 Given the paint-like applicability, it is put on any paintable structure.
-We can also spray or dip-coat the porous coating, or make it into sheets.
+We can spray or dip-coat the porous coating or make it into sheets.
 Potential areas of application include roofs, water tanks, vehicles, and any industry that uses super-white surfaces.
-The notable outdoor cooling performance test experiments took place in Phoenix, AZ, and Chittagong, Bangladesh.
+The notable outdoor cooling performance test experiments occurred in Phoenix, AZ, and Chittagong, Bangladesh.

 Roofs Could Benefit